Code-Institute-Submissions/ShoeShine/README.md

 #### Existing Features

-Packages Button - allows users to compare packages to decide what package is best for them.
+- Packages Button - allows users to compare packages to decide what package is best for them.
-Testimonals Button - allows users to go to the testimonal section directly on a different page, which will let users see previous users experience.
+- Testimonals Button - allows users to go to the testimonal section directly on a different page, which will let users see previous users experience.
+- Contact Form allows users to put there information about them and there shoes, to understand what they need from the service.

 #### Features Left to Implement